-Depending on your parents' situation, these programs can help provide additional income support, healthcare coverage, or reduce costs for housing, utilities and food.
+There are a whole host of government programs available to help older adults.
+These programs can help provide additional income support, healthcare coverage, or reduce costs for housing, utilities and food.

 National Council on Aging: This organization has a wealth of information on its website, NCOA.org, to help older adults stay economically secure as they age.
-You can use its free BenefitsCheckUp service to find out what benefits programs your parents might be eligible for to save money on health care, medication, food, housing, utilities and more.
+You can use its free BenefitsCheckUp service to find out what benefits programs you might be eligible for to save money on health care, medication, food, housing, utilities and more.

 Medicare Advantage is offered by private insurers.
 It includes Part A, Part B and usually Part D and usually provides other types of coverage such as vision, dental and hearing.

 If you need help paying for Medicare, you might qualify for assistance through your state’s Medicare Savings Programs.
 You might also qualify for a program called Extra Help to get help paying for prescription drugs.